-Next steps include the creation of an MOU with BART and a public process at the Planning Commission to determine appropriate zoning.
+Next steps include the creation of an MOU with BART and a public process to determine appropriate zoning.

 We are still at the beginning stages of community engagement.
-The Planning Commission process will allow many opportunities to gather input for incorporation into the resulting zoning.
+Moving forward, the process will allow many opportunities to gather input for incorporation into the resulting zoning.
 We are grateful for the thoughtful and constructive community process to this point and look forward to continuing our work together to create a new, vibrant place for Berkeley.

 Mayor Arreguín and Councilmember Kesarwani’s May 9, 2019, Report to Council

 Video of the May 9, 2019, Special Council Meeting

 BART development in North Berkeley could yield hundreds of housing units (Berkeleyside, May 10, 2019)

 Balancing resident input, Berkeley wades into developing North Berkeley BART station (The Daily Californian, May 13, 2019)

 On June 13, 2019, the BART Board of Directors discussed their transit-oriented development work plan, which emphasized the Ashby and North Berkeley stations in the 0-5 year category for consideration.
 Read the letter Mayor Arreguín and Council Members Bartlett and Kesarwani sent to the BART Board conveying their strong support and long-term commitment to creating homes at the Ashby and North Berkeley stations.